 For a complete, detailed explanation of the friendly number strategy for addition, as well as some free printables to help you, please see THIS POST.

-Breaking up the second number is a fantastic mental math strategy for addition that can be used in many different circumstances.
-This strategy involves breaking up the second number in an equation into more manageable parts.
+Breaking up, or decomposing, an addend is a fantastic mental math strategy for addition that can be used in many different circumstances.
+This strategy involves breaking up one of the numbers in an equation into more manageable parts.
 Like many other mental math strategies, this encourages students to think flexibly and to manipulate numbers in different ways.
 This is the big goal of mental math!

 For a detailed explanation of this strategy as well as free printables to help you teach it, please see THIS POST.